carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

 [media driver](https://www.freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_FAT/Creating_a_file_system_media_driver.html)
 "):
-* `USE_PRINTF` If this is defined and not zero, these message output functions will use the Pico SDK's stdout.
+* `USE_PRINTF` If this is defined and not zero, these message output functions will use the Pico SDK's Standard Output (`stdout`).
 * `USE_DBG_PRINTF` If this is not defined or is zero or `NDEBUG` is defined, `DBG_PRINTF` statements will be effectively stripped from the code.

 Messages are sent using `EMSG_PRINTF`, `IMSG_PRINTF`, and `DBG_PRINTF` macros, which can be redefined (see [my_debug.h](https://github.com/carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/blob/dev/src/FreeRTOS%2BFAT%2BCLI/include/my_debug.h) ).
-By default, these call `error_message_printf`, `info_message_printf`, and `debug_message_printf`, which are implemented as [weak](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html) functions, meaning that they can be overridden by strongly implementing them in user code.
+By default, these call `error_message_printf`, `info_message_printf`, and `debug_message_printf`,
+which are implemented as [weak](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html) functions, meaning that they can be overridden by strongly implementing them in user code.
 If `USE_PRINTF` is defined and not zero, the weak implementations will write to the Pico SDK's stdout.
 Otherwise, they will format the messages into strings and forward to `put_out_error_message`, `put_out_info_message`, and `put_out_debug_message`.
 These are implemented as weak functions that do nothing.
 You can override these to send the output somewhere.

 #### Messages from FreeRTOS-Plus-FAT
 FreeRTOS-Plus-FAT uses a macro called `FF_PRINTF`, which is defined in the